NYCPlanning/gis-nycplanning/docs/wiki.md

 3. your `dev-branch` is rebased and merged back into `main`

 Workflow:
+1. Update/refresh main, locally
+   - Purpose: Ensure that any changes on remote main are also reflected locally
+   - Command(s): `git checkout main` then `git pull`
+2. Rebase dev branch onto main, locally
+   - Purpose: Move your dev commit history onto local main
+   - Command(s): `git checkout <dev-branch>` then `git rebase main`
+   - Notes:
+     - This step may result in conflicts that will have to be resolved.
+Refer to online documentation for this step if it occurs.
-1. Perform interactive rebase on local dev branch
+3. Perform interactive rebase on local dev branch
    - Purpose: Squash complex dev branch commit history into a single commit
    - Command(s): `git checkout <dev-branch>` then `git rebase -i <commit hash>`
    - Notes:
-     - `<commit hash>` should be the commit you want to squash back into.
-So if your dev branch has three commits, (example hashes: `a1`, `a2`, `a3`), where `a1` is the hash of the first commit that diverges from main, your git command would be `git rebase -i a1`
+     - `<commit hash>`should be the hash of the commit immediately BEFORE your first dev commit (i.e., the last commit from main) (example dev hashes: `d1`, `d2`, `d3`, `m120`), where `d1` is the hash of the first commit that diverges from main and `m120` is the most recent commit on main, your git command would be `git rebase -i m120`
      - After running the command, an editor will open showing your commits.
 Change all commits except the first from `pick` to `squash` (or `s`), then save and close.
 You'll then be prompted to edit the final commit message.
      - Generally, we will be squashing into a single commit.
 If a PR addressed two distinct items that should be kept distinct in the git history, it is possible to pick multiple commits and squash selectively into them.
-2. Update/refresh main, locally
-   - Purpose: Ensure that any changes on remote main are also reflected locally
-   - Command(s): `git checkout main` then `git pull`
-3. Rebase dev branch onto main, locally
-   - Purpose: Move your nice clean dev commit history onto local main
-   - Command(s): `git checkout <dev-branch>` then `git rebase main`
-   - Notes:
-     - This step may result in conflicts that will have to be resolved.
-Refer to online documentation for this step if it occurs.
 4. Push cleaned up dev branch to remote
    - Purpose: Push your dev branch with its re-written history to the remote, using `--force-with-lease` to gracefully overwrite the remote history
    - Command(s): `git checkout <dev-branch>` then `git push --force-with-lease`